 Having been called the language police, I want to say up front that I’m not telling anyone how to talk.
 You go ahead and say whatever you like.
 But if you’re interested, here’s the skinny on “bitch.”

-Writer and editor Marie Shear says, “English offers a rich variety of adjectives with which to disparage people who bleepin’ well deserve to be disparaged.
+Writer and editor Marie Shear say, “English offers a rich variety of adjectives with which to disparage people who bleepin’ well deserve to be disparaged.
 ‘Snarky,’ ‘malicious,’ ‘spiteful,’ ‘petty,’ and ‘egomaniacal’ are just a few.
 The use of ‘bitch,’ ‘bitchy,’ and ‘bitchin’ ‘ is odious.
-By all means let’s insult people who have it coming to them without at the same time insulting women in general.”
+By all means, let’s insult people who have it coming to them without at the same time insulting women in general.”

 Philosopher Mary Daly wrote that “bitch” is directed at women who are “active, direct, blunt, obnoxious, competent, loud-mouthed, independent, stubborn, demanding, achieving, overwhelming, lusty, strong-minded, scary, ambitious, tough, brassy, boisterous, turbulent, sprawling, strident, striding, and large (physically and/or psychically).”Actually, when you study its use, you realize that a woman doesn’t have to be anything but a woman to get called a bitch.

-No one has yet done any studies about the correlation of vocabulary impoverishment and general lack of, um, smarts with people who use “bitch” as a pejorative.
+No one has yet done any studies about the correlation between vocabulary impoverishment and a general lack of, um, smarts with people who use “bitch” as a pejorative.